Introduction: ARDUINO PWM SOLAR CHARGE CONTROLLER ( V 2.02)

 4. PID Library

-The entire code is broken into the small functional block for flexibility.
+The entire code is broken into a small functional block for flexibility.
 Suppose the user is not interested to use an LCD display and happy with the led indication.
 Then just disable the lcd_display() from the void loop().
 That's all.
 Similarly, according to the user requirement, he can enable and disable the various functionality.

 After installing all the above libraries, upload the Arduino Code.